Housing is Available for Summer of Art

-Room & Board* Total Cost: $1800
+Room and Board Total Cost: TBD

 How to Apply for Summer of Art Housing

 To apply for housing: